cancjs/canc/examples/app-react-zustand/README.md

  cancels A's load, so `tracks` only ever reflects B. The vanilla store lets A's request finish anyway (its result is just discarded); both track requests still hit the mock API.
 - **One cancel call, not a counter.** The canc store has no request-id bookkeeping.
-Cancelling the previous `CancelablePromise` is enough, because the cancel reaches the `AbortController` wired in `handleCancel`.
+Cancelling the previous `CancelablePromise` is enough: `loadTracks`/`loadAlbumsList` are `cancelify`'d wrappers around `mediaApi`, so canceling the promise aborts the underlying call automatically.
 - **Unmount cancels too.** `reset()` is called from the component's cleanup effect on unmount, and in the canc store that cancels whatever load was still outstanding.